 Generally, these are the types available:

-- Secured – This credit type allows you to borrow money when you use a valuable asset such as your car or home to guarantee the credit.
+- Secured loans – A secured loan allows you to borrow money when you use a valuable asset such as your car or home to guarantee the loan.
 By using collateral, you can borrow more money and secure lower interest rates and fees.
 However, you risk losing the asset if the loan is not paid back as agreed.

-- Unsecured – These credits require no security or guarantee, and they are for general purposes.
+- Unsecured loans – These loans require no security or guarantee, and they are for general purposes.

 - Lines of credit – These come with a maximum credit limit.
 How much you pay back depends on how much you have used.
 Lines of credit are also for general purpose use.